Demodularization can help control technical debt

 Related posts

-Decisions to defer technical debt retirement must take into account phenomena that if left unattended can lead to three undesirable outcomes.
-First, deferring technical debt retirement can increase the volume of the deferred class of technical debt.
-Second, deferring technical debt retirement can increase the volume of other existing classes of technical debt.
-And third, deferring technical debt retirement can generate new classes of technical debt.
+Decisions to defer technical debt retirement must take into account phenomena that, if left unattended, can lead to (a) increasing volume of a given , (b) increasing volume of other existing classes of technical debt, and (c) generating new classes of technical debt.
+An example can illustrate this behavior.

-The lesson here isn’t to ban scriptable applications.
-Nor is the lesson to compel desktop users to adhere to an enterprise standard.
+The lesson here is not to ban scriptable applications, nor to compel desktop users to adhere to an enterprise standard.
 Both options create numerous problems.
-The main lesson this example provdes is that deferring debt retirement can enable formation of new instances of existing technical debt.
-In this example, the new debt includes the growth of the CRUSH user community with the assets they continue to develop, New debt also includes unrelated debt connected with the introduction of REMOTE.
-Thus, if we defer retirement of one class of technical debt, we must consider all costs of such deferment.
-Those additional costs can include expansion of the total volume of technical debt, and all its consequences, as expressed as metaphorical interest charges and MPrin.
+The point of the example is merely that deferring debt retirement can enable formation of new instances of existing technical debt (the growth of the CRUSH user community and the assets they continue to develop) and new, unrelated debt (the introduction of REMOTE).
+Thus, if we make a decision to defer retirement of a class of technical debt, we must consider all costs of such deferment, including expansion of the total volume of technical debt, and all its consequences, as expressed as metaphorical interest charges and MPrin.

-Acceptance test debt can reduce the ability of the organization to retire other forms of technical debt.
-Absent automated acceptance tests, testing system components from which technical debt has recently been removed is less efficient and reliable than it would be if automated acceptance tests were available.
-This depressed efficiency and reliability retards debt retirement activity.
-It might even prevent the organization from attempting debt retirement in some circumstances.
-In a future post, I’ll describe how a deficient regime of reviews and inspections can also lead to incurring new technical debt, or to elevated levels of legacy technical debt.
+But acceptance test debt can reduce the ability of the organization to retire technical debt.
+In the absence of automated acceptance tests, testing system components from which technical debt has recently been removed is less efficient and reliable than it would be if automated acceptance tests were available, which retards debt retirement activity and which might even prevent the organization from attempting debt retirement in some circumstances.
+In a future post, we shall describe how a deficient regime of reviews and inspections can also lead to incurring new technical debt, or to elevated levels of legacy technical debt.

-Our final example illustrates how hardware and software interfaces can propagate technical debt.
-This is ironic, because interfaces were conceived to insulate one portion of an asset from others.
-Given a system S composed of modules, suppose that module M of S provides services other modules of S. M does contain technical debt, of a form whose retirement would simplify M’s interface.
-Because that change would require changes to the modules that use M’s services, we decide to defer retiring M’s debt.
-Meanwhile, other projects are introducing new modules into S, and, of course, they must use M’s existing interface.
+Our final example illustrates how interfaces — which, ironically, were conceived to insulate one portion of an asset from others — can act so as to propagate technical debt.
+This example could apply to either hardware or software.
+Given a system S composed of several modules, suppose that module M of S provides services of some kind to several other modules of S. M does contain some technical debt, of a form whose retirement would simplify M’s interface.
+Because that change would require changes to the modules that use M’s services, retiring the debt has been deferred.
+Meanwhile, new modules are being introduced into S, and, of course, they must use M’s existing interface.
 The MPrin of the technical debt associated with M’s interface thus expands.

-Unless we provide an alternate version of M (call it M’) or an alternate interface to M, MPrin expansion can repeat whenever new modules appear in S. But even if we do provide alternatives, engineers must consciously adopt them.
-Although some will, others might not.
-Some are under severe schedule pressure.
-Some cannot or will not learn the new approaches.
-And some receive direct orders not to use the new approaches.
+Unless we provide an alternate version of M (call it M’) or an alternate interface to M, this process of MPrin expansion can repeat whenever new modules are introduced into S. But even if we do provide M’ or an alternate interface to M, engineers must consciously refrain from using the older approaches.
+Some will refrain, but some might not.
+Those who are under severe schedule pressure, or those who cannot or will not learn the new approaches, or those who are directed not to use the new approaches, might continue to use the familiar approaches as long as they are able.
 The MPrin associated with M can thus continue to expand, albeit perhaps at a reduced rate.

 Technical debt, left in place, can grow and spawn new forms of technical debt.
 Make technical debt retirement a priority.